 In honour of Dylan Holliday, we undertook a revision of an existing section of trail that comes off of Yer Mom.
 This little spur trail near the bottom of the Yer Mom leads to a jump that crosses Washing Machine trail.

-we reworked the approach trail to be sustainable and provide a smoother approach to the main jump over Washing Machine.
+We reworked the approach trail to be sustainable and provide a smoother approach to the main jump over Washing Machine.
 This jump is now a constructed cedar ramp with a take-off height of over six feet.
-The landing area has been cleared and buffed to and now includes a ride-out trail onto Coltsfoot.
+The landing area has been cleared and buffed.
+It now includes a ride-out trail onto Coltsfoot.
 The jump has been tried and all agree that it is one of the biggest on Hornby.

-Update from Tom Rutherford March 14,2015: With 9 or 10 sets of hands on deck, the work on the lower part below jump landing was completed before 1pm, hampered somewhat by the muddy conditions thanks to all night rain.
+Update from Tom Rutherford March 14, 2015: With 9 or 10 sets of hands on deck, the work on the lower part below jump landing was completed before 1 pm, hampered somewhat by the muddy conditions thanks to all night rain.
 So lower part is connected with a big berm and cedar bridge onto Coltsfoot.
 Excavation holes were nicely covered up and many ferns replanted here and there.
-However until muddy sections dry out its not rideable and more material may have to be brought in after it all settles.
-Later in the afternoon a few hardcores gathered to face the challenge.
-Fearless Case led the way and nailed the jump twice with the report that “surprisingly it all worked”.
-Jody was next and treated onlookers Case, Nigel and Dad to a spectacular overshot.
+However, until muddy sections dry out it is not rideable and more material may have to be brought in after it all settles.
+Later in the afternoon, a few hardcores gathered to face the challenge.
+Fearless Case led the way and nailed the jump twice with the report that “surprisingly, it all worked”.
+Jody was next and treated onlookers Case, Nigel and Dad to a spectacular overshoot.
 He couldn’t hold the landing (approaching the bottom flats) and ended up in a tangle of bike and mud and thankfully no injuries.
 I’m not sure if anyone else took a stab at it later on.
 Landing could use some drying out as its pretty soft.
-All for now
+All for now.

 No Horses Upgrades